Optional Practical Training (OPT)

 - Begin OPT once start date has arrived.
 (STEM extension students may continue to work while application is pending for up to 180 days.)

-- Report employment and any changes in employment or address to the F-1 International Student Advisor.
+- Report employment and any changes in employment or address to the Office of International Student Services.
 Update your employment information with the Update Information Form

 - Pre-completion OPT - USCIS Applications deadline is 90 days before your desired start date.